wilsonbljr/team-makr/README.md

 # Development Status

-I'm done with the API for now, and almost done with the React Web App development.
+I'm done with the API and Web app for now, and started the mobile app development with React Native.